cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

     * Notice though that the ***image*** persists and will be used in the future
     * This is where the main tutorial begins, assuming the existence of such an ***image***

 The above five steps are the bootstrapping covered on this page.
+The image created here does not precisely match the one started on the main page.
+This one includes some additional data disks making it more expensive to operate.
+To avoid this (cost of 600 GB of disk space) choose a smaller / cheaper instance.

 ## Tutorial